GeorgSchenzel/pose-detector/readme.md

 ```

 #### Config
 The Blenderproc pipeline is used to simplify and speed up the rendering process in Blender.
 A config file for this tool must be provided.
 [Here](https://dlr-rm.github.io/BlenderProc/index.html) you can read more about its requirements.
 This tool needs some specific Blenderproc modules to achieve the correct output for further processing.
-It is highly recommended to use the provided config template file `resources/template.yaml`.
+It is highly recommended to use the provided [config template file](https://github.com/GeorgSchenzel/pose-detector/blob/master/resources/template.yaml).

 By adding modules to the config you can modify the rendered images in any way you want.